gruntwork-io/terragrunt/_docs/rfc/imports.md

 eventually `import` replaces `include`.

+## Open Question

+- While a major design goal in this RFC is to keep the principles of explicit over implicit, practically speaking it may not be feasible to achieve that design goal to support all the use cases of the community.
+In that regard, it may be useful to implement a minimal set of features that don't take a whole lot of cognitive load to understand.
+Should the following functions be implemented for use with `import`?
+    - `path_relative_to_import` and `path_relative_from_import`: These are the equivalent functions of the ones named for `include`.
+    - `find_in_parent_folders_from_importing_config`: This function is the version of `find_in_parent_folders` that works in the context of the config that is importing the current config.

 ## References

 This challenge has come up numerous times in the lifetime of Terragrunt.
 The following are relevant issues that raise